Your Chicago Business Deserves a Fighter in Your Corner.

 WHY CHOOSE TRG

-Illinois Landlord Tenant Law Is All We Do
+Chicago Landlord Tenant Law Is All We Do

 • Millions of dollars in back rent dismissed for our clients across Illinois